 The U.S. District Court for the Southern District of California found that it lacked jurisdiction to consider his claim.
 The Ninth Circuit reversed, holding that the Immigration and Nationality Act's (INA) limit on the scope of habeas review violated the Constitution's Suspension Clause.
-The Supreme Court reversed and remanded, ruling that although habeas corpus could be used to challenge imprisonment or detention, it could not be used to challenge the "right to enter or remain in the country[.].
-Thuraissigiam, 140 S.Ct. at 1971.
+The Supreme Court reversed and remanded, ruling that although habeas corpus could be used to challenge imprisonment or detention, it could not be used to challenge the "right to enter or remain in [the] country."
+Thuraissigiam, 140 S.Ct. at 1969.
+After Thuraissigiam, courts have repeatedly found that they have no jurisdiction to review expedited removal orders, including where non-citizen petitioners have raised constitutional claims.
 The Thuraissigiam decision and its broader implications for due process rights for non-citizens is discussed at more length in Chapter 12 of this Update.